benibela/videlibri/README.md

 =============
 VideLibri is a library client to access all the features of a (public) library catalog/OPAC and store the catalog data for further offline processing.
 It can

-* view your lend books,
+* view your borrowed books,
-* renew your lend books to extend the lending period,
+* renew your borrowed books to extend the lending period,
 * renew the books automatically when ever the due date is close,
 * warn about the due date before the books need to be returned,
-* keep a history of all ever lend books to track your reading habits,
+* keep a history of all ever borrowed books to track your reading habits,
-* search your lend books with Turing-complete XQuery queries,
+* search your borrowed books with Turing-complete XQuery queries,
-* export the lend books as BibTeX/XML,
+* export the borrowed books as BibTeX/XML,
 * search the catalog,
 * order books from the catalog,
 * do many more things